peacefullypresent/peacefullypresent.github.io/posts/fresh_start.md

 My first exposure to porn was back in fifth grade, when I was ten years old.
 It really picked up the following year, when our family moved to a new town.
 Over the course of the next several posts, I'll go through my story, not because I'm special or anything, but because I learned some valuable lessons at different points in my life.
 Moreover, much of this writing is for myself as much as it might be for you.
 I still have a long way to go and I hope to keep learning everyday.

 I want to clarify that I don't necessarily view porn as an inherent evil from a moralistic stance, mostly from the observation that many people in the world use it without the same negative consequences, which I personally don't think makes those people bad.
-There is significant evidence that many adults <footnote> key word here is adults! </footnote> can use porn in a healthy manner (==cite==) in addition to some positive benefits for couples (==again cite==), which can't be ignored.
+There is certainly evidence that many adults <footnote> key word here is adults! </footnote> can use porn in a healthy manner in addition to some positive benefits for couples <footnote> Gouvernet, B., Rebelo, T., Sebbe, F.,  Hentati, Y., Yougbaré, S., Combaluzier, S., & Rezrazi, A. (2017).
+Is pornography pathogen by itself?
+Study of the role of attachment  profiles on the relationship between pornography and sexual  satisfaction. *Sexologies*, *26*(3), e27-e33. </footnote>, which can't be ignored.
 That being said, I do think there are some ***seriously*** messed up things going on in that industry.
 Though masturbation is definitely a component of the problem, I think masturbation on its own is not necessarily harmful, especially when done in moderation, though there are many caveats here I've observed for myself, especially on the recovery journey.

 ---